-HDS is a hydrodynamic simulator that reproduces water behaviours in several context as rain, flood, drainage or waves.
+This hydrodynamic simulator reproduces water behaviours in several contexts as rain, drainage or waves.
 It's built with C++ and OpenGL 4.0

 Computer simulations are amazing.
 It’s impressing how they can reveal the mathematical layer that silently hides under the world.